The Adventure of Silver Blaze: Plot

-Holmes's powers unravel the mystery, and lay bare what villainies there are to be exposed.
-He visits the milliner's shop in London and determines, using Straker's photograph, that Straker posed as Derbyshire.
-This establishes his motive: he had a mistress with expensive tastes, and tried to influence the race's outcome to earn himself a large sum of money.
-The curried mutton was a clue, also; only such a spicy dish could have masked the taste of powdered opium, and it was impossible for Simpson to arrange a highly seasoned meal that evening for his purposes.
-Therefore, someone in the household must have conceived the idea—namely, Straker himself.
+Holmes's powers unravel the mystery and lay bare what villainies there are to be exposed.
+He visits the milliners' shop in London and determines, using Straker's photograph, that Straker posed as Derbyshire.
+This establishes his motive: He had a mistress with expensive tastes and tried to rig the race to earn himself a large sum of money.
+The curried mutton was a clue; only such a spicy dish could have masked the taste of powdered opium and it was impossible for Simpson to arrange a highly seasoned meal that evening for his purposes.
+Therefore, someone in the household must have conceived the idea, namely Straker.

-The "curious incident of the dog in the night-time" is easily explained: the dog made no noise, because no stranger was there.
-As Holmes explains: "I had grasped the significance of the silence of the dog, for one true inference invariably suggests others....
-Obviously the midnight visitor was someone whom the dog knew well."
-It was Straker who removed Silver Blaze from his stall and led him out on to the moor.
+The "curious incident of the dog in the night-time" is easily explained: the dog made no noise because no stranger was there.
+Holmes explains, "I had grasped the significance of the silence of the dog, for one true inference invariably suggests others ...
+Obviously, the midnight visitor was someone whom the dog knew well".
+It was Straker who removed Silver Blaze from his stall and led him out onto the moor.
 Straker's purpose in doing this was to use the cataract knife to inflict a slight injury upon one of the horse's legs, rendering him temporarily lame in a way that would be undetectable on examination and thus likely put down to strain.
 He had thought to use Simpson's cravat (which the latter dropped when he was expelled from King's Pyland) as a sling to hold the horse's leg to cut it.
-But instead, Straker was killed when the horse, sensing that something was wrong, panicked and kicked the trainer in the head.
+Straker was killed when the horse, sensing that something was wrong, panicked and kicked the trainer in the head.
 The lame sheep had been used by Straker for practice.

-Colonel Ross's main concern, of course, is getting his horse back safely.
+Colonel Ross's main concern, of course, is getting his horse back.
 Holmes chooses not to tell Ross where his horse has been (although he has known all along) until after the Wessex Cup, which is won by Silver Blaze.
-At first the Colonel does not recognize his own horse, since the animal's distinguishing white markings have been covered with dye.
+At first, the Colonel does not recognise his horse, since the animal's distinguishing white markings have been covered with dye.
 The horse had been looked after by one of the Colonel's neighbours, Silas Brown, who had found him wandering the moor and hidden him in his barn.
-Holmes then explains the details of the case step-by-step to the satisfaction of the Colonel, Watson, and Inspector Gregory.
+Holmes then explains the details of the case step-by-step to the satisfaction of the Colonel, Watson and Inspector Gregory.